kevaleb/essencebeingcenter/_main-pages/about-us.md

 ---
 layout: post
 title: About Us
-description: Blah blah blah blah
+description: The heart of what really matters
 permalink: /about-us/
 banner_path: /images/banners/about.jpg
 navclass: /about-us/